-Melbourne is one of Australia’s most vibrant cities and has long been a magnet for domestic and international students alike.
+Melbourne is one of Australia’s most vibrant cities and has long been a sought-after study destination for domestic and international students alike.
 Here are 8 reasons why you should consider studying and living in Melbourne.

 Melbourne is cosmopolitan